 The Hamilton Beach Professional Quiet Blender and the NutriBullet Blender Combo have different strengths.
 The Hamilton Beach is better-built, much quieter, and more suitable for ice crushing and making nut butter. owever, it has a small 32-ounce capacity for a full-size blender.
 On the other hand, the Nutribullet has a 64-ounce main jar.
 It's also safe to use for hot blending.

-The Hamilton Beach Professional Quiet Blender is a somewhat bulky full-size blender with its noise dome on.
+It's small for a full-size blender, although the noise dome makes it quite a bit bulkier.
 You can store it on a kitchen counter or in a spacious cupboard.
-You can remove the noise dome and jar for easier storage.
+You can remove both the noise dome and jar for easier storage.

 The Hamilton Beach Professional 1500 Watt Peak Power Quiet blender has great build quality.
 The motor base is mostly made of sturdy-feeling plastic with a metal alloy gear.
-There are two small holes in the rubber around the gear that allow any liquid that spills there to drain out.
+There are two small holes in the rubber around the gear that let any liquid that spills there drain out.
 The jar and noise dome feel well-built.
-The dial also feels solid and provides clicky feedback when you initially turn it or use it to select a preset mode. Ηowever, the 'Pulse' and 'Start/Stop' buttons feel slightly loose.
+The dial also feels solid and provides clicky feedback when you initially turn it or use it to select a preset mode.
+However, the 'Pulse' and 'Start/Stop' buttons feel slightly loose.
 The bottom of the motor base is made of rubber but lacks suction cups or feet to help it grip onto surfaces.
-There's no timer or screen to display the blending mode, which some may find inconvenient, and the jar doesn't have a handle, which means you may need to wear an oven mitt to pick it up if you're working with hot ingredients.
+There's no timer or screen to display the blending mode, which some may find inconvenient, and the jar doesn't have a handle, meaning you may need to wear an oven mitt to pick it up if you're working with hot ingredients.

 The Hamilton Beach Professional 1500 Watt Peak Power Quiet blender comes with a two-part lid for the jar.
 It has rubber fins to help it grip the jar, and you can remove the clear plastic centerpiece when you want to add ingredients or use the tamper mid-blend.
 You can also use it as a two-ounce measuring cup.
-According to the manufacturer, you need to remove the center piece when you're blending hot ingredients, and in that case, you should put a thick kitchen towel or oven mitt over the opening to catch splashes.
+According to the manufacturer, you need to remove the center piece when blending hot ingredients, and in that case, put a thick kitchen towel or oven mitt over the opening to catch splashes.

-The Hamilton Beach Professional 1500 Watt Peak Power Quiet blender power cord should be long enough to reach an outlet near your counter.
+The Hamilton Beach Professional 1500 Watt Peak Power Quiet blender power cord will be long enough to reach an outlet near your counter.
 Unfortunately, unlike the Hamilton Beach Power Elite Blender, there's no stowaway compartment to store it when it's not in use.